-As stated above, if there is a delay between gaining registration and applying for a practising certificate, then practitioners will be required to show their previous 12 months Compulsory Professional Development/Education (from their home country).
+As stated above, if there is a delay between gaining registration and applying for a practising certificate, practitioners will be required to show their previous twelve months Compulsory Professional Development/Education (from their home country).

 The process is:

-In order to be considered for the ANZOC Competenet authority pathway you must have one or more of the following qualifications.
+In order to be considered for the OCNZ registration you must have one or more qualifications from an institution listed below.

 Note: Australian registered osteopaths may seek registration in New Zealand under the Trans Tasman Mutual Recognition Agreement.